Example: Woodyard Hammock Data Section

 The results of cluster analysis are best summarized using a dendrogram.
 In a dendrogram, distance is plotted on one axis, while the sample units are given on the remaining axis.
 The tree shows how sample units are combined into clusters, the height of each branching point corresponding to the distance at which two clusters are joined.

 In looking at the cluster history section of the SAS (or Minitab) output, we see that the Euclidean distance between sites 33 and 51 was smaller than between any other pair of sites (clusters).
 Therefore, this pair of sites was clustered first in the tree diagram.
 Following the clustering of these two sites, there are a total of n - 1 = 71 clusters, and so, the cluster formed by sites 33 and 51 is designated "CL71".
+Note that the numerical value of the distances in SAS and in Minitab are different because SAS shows a 'normalized' distance.
+We are interested in the relative ranking for cluster formation, rather than the absolute value of the distance anyhow.

 The Euclidean distance between sites 15 and 23 was smaller than between any other pair of the 70 unclustered sites or the distance between any of those sites and CL71.
 Therefore, this pair of sites was clustered second.
 Its designation is "CL70".